Danielle-Respes/Danielle-Respes/README.md

 ---

-I am a security-focused professional bridging the gap between endpoint management and proactive threat hunting.
-I specialize in building repeatable, NIST-aligned investigative workflows and high-fidelity technical reporting.
+I am a Senior Endpoint Technician transitioning into Cyber Defense, focusing on building repeatable, NIST-aligned investigative workflows from the endpoint up.

 > *"I believe real expertise is built in the noise — by navigating real telemetry and dead ends to understand the why behind the data."*